Misty Mountain

-Misty Mountain at 1330 Angelo Drive (also known as the Stein House) is a large detached house in Beverly Glen, Los Angeles (not to be confused with the nearby city of Beverly Hills) standing in 6.5 acres of grounds with landscaped gardens and a swimming pool and tennis court.
+Misty Mountain at 1330 Angelo Drive (also known as the Stein House or Frederick Niblo House) is a large detached house in the Bel Air neighborhood of Los Angeles, sited on 6.5 acres of grounds with landscaped gardens and a swimming pool and tennis court.
 It was designed by Wallace Neff and built in 1926 for the film director Fred Niblo and his wife, the actress Enid Bennett.
 The house has been assessed for taxation purposes at 8,651 square feet with 11 bedrooms and nine bathrooms.
 It has been described as "crab shaped", with the design of the house curling around a motor court at its center.

 Neff's original floor plan for the house was described by Variety magazine as featuring an "elliptical entrance hall flanked by formal living and dining rooms, a library and a private guest bedroom with en suite bathroom and private entrance".
 A service wing contained "a kitchen-sized butler's pantry, a slightly larger kitchen with walk-in pantry, an adjoining breakfast room and a pair of staff bedrooms that share a hall bathroom".
 Staff or guest quarters had a living room with kitchen, a bathroom and two bedrooms.
 Neff calculated the turning circle of Niblo's car when designing the driveway.
 Following a decline in Niblo's fortunes with the advent of sound in motion pictures, Niblo rented the house to Katharine Hepburn.